PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 ### Overview
 - Every legal entity will roll in to any Household.
 So that it will have team same as team of Household.

+### Entity Details
+- Service Team
+  - It is a dropdown of Household of the family.
+  - Shows Generation at prefix of household name and shows household icon at suffix.
+  - Household are primary sorted on Generation in order of - G0 to G6 and secondary sorting on alphabetical order of name.
+  - On hover of icon, shows tooltip message.
+[See more details](../ui-components/browse-legal-entity-dialog.md#show-tooltip-message)

 ### Assign Service Team
 #### System Rule
 - Can be assigned to all types of active entities.